droptica/openintranet/README.md

-# Intranet - Drupal-based Intranet Starter Kit
+# Open Intranet - Drupal-based Intranet Starter Kit

-## About Intranet
+## About Open Intranet

-Intranet is a comprehensive Drupal-based starter kit designed for companies wanting to create an internal portal for their organization.
+Open Intranet is a comprehensive Drupal-based starter kit designed for companies wanting to create an internal portal for their organization.
 It provides ready-to-use functionality commonly needed in corporate environments, saving significant development time and resources.

-The maintainer of Intranet is [Droptica](https://www.droptica.com).
+The maintainer of Open Intranet is [Droptica](https://www.droptica.com).

 ## Key Features